massive-oss/mlib/README.md

 Summary
 ---------------------

-Massive Interactive public haXe libraries containing utilities and tools for developing simple command line driven neko and haxelib tools.
+MLib is a collection of commandline and system utilities for developing simple command line driven neko and haxelib tools.

 mlib provides a lightweight command based structure for rapidly developing command line tools in neko.
-It's used to to develop and deploy various haxelib projects including mlib itself!
+It's used to to develop and deploy various haxelib projects including mlib and munit.

+MLib supports Haxe 2.10 and Haxe 3 RC

 ### Installing